 Is it safe to see a soccer game in Italy?

-I have felt very safe at all games that I have attended and I have felt safe taking my kids, too.
-But that doesn’t mean that all games and all stadiums are safe.
+I have felt very safe at all the games that I have attended and I have felt safe taking my kids, too.
+But that doesn’t mean that all games and all stadiums are safe at all times.
 Use your best judgment.
 For example, don’t wear the shirt of the opposing team if you are sitting on the home side.

 Is there food to eat at the stadium?

 While Italy is all about food, it is an afterthought at a stadium.
 There are no BBQ restaurants overlooking centerfield, for example.
 There are, however, a few stands within the stadiums that sell a few items – hot dogs or chips or crackers.
 Nothing too fancy.
 Beer, soda, and water are usually available at these stands and may also be sold by vendors wandering the stadium seats.
 Of course, as is the case at most sporting events, there will be food vendors outside the stadium both before and after game, perhaps selling the local street snack, pizza, sandwiches, etc.

 Can you buy team gear at the stadium?

 It depends.
 I haven’t had the chance to visit every stadium in Italy, so I don’t know what the gear situation is.
 I recall on visits to Stadio Olimpico in Rome and Juventus Stadium in Turin that there were small stands inside the stadium that sold official gear (and no shortage of vendors outside these stadiums selling replica shirts, scarves, and other products).
 Most Italians teams tend to rely on official team stores, usually located in the city center, to sell team merchandise.
 So, if you want to look like a fan while you’re at the game, it’s best to buy your gear beforehand at a team store or online.

 What are some common terms used in Italian football?

 - Calcio d’Angolo = Corner